-“In military, the rules of engagement (ROE) determine when, where, and how force shall be used.”
-How do you create your Twitter ROE to maximize your return on investment (ROI)?
-While not suggesting that force be used, the suggestion is that a strategy of some sort be employed to maximize your ROI.
+In the military, the rules of engagement (ROE) determine when, where, and how force shall be used.
+Social media engagement is crucial to your social media success.
+How do you create your social media ROE to maximize your return on investment (ROI)?
+While not suggesting that force be used, the suggestion is that a strategy of some sort is employed to maximize your ROI.

-Creating your own personal ROE could help to maximize your experience and give you more benefits.
-For as many people as there are on Twitter, each has their own theory and best practices.
-Have you considered what your goal is on Social Media?
-Do you want to gain more followers, get traffic to your blog or maybe earn some likes on your Facebook page?
+Creating your own ROE could help maximize your experience and benefit you more.
+For as many people as there are on Twitter, Instagram, and Facebook, each has its own theory and best practices.
+Have you considered what your goal is for social media engagement?
+Do you want to gain more followers, get traffic to your blog, or maybe earn some likes on your Facebook page?

-A few best practices to consider and create a better ROI for your ROE:
+Here are a few best practices to consider and create a better ROI for your ROE:

 What are your thoughts?
 Any best practices that you'd like to share with me?
 I'd love to hear from you!